MoCapAnything: Unified 3D Motion Capture for Arbitrary Skeletons from Monocular Videos: Experiments

 \subsection{In-the-Wild Generalization}

 To further assess robustness, we apply our trained model to a variety of in-the-wild animal videos collected from the Internet, including birds (chickens, eagles, seagulls), quadrupeds (tigers, leopards, elephants, cats, dogs), and other animals such as crabs, fish, and snakes.
-As shown in Figure~\ref{fig:result-wild}, our method successfully reconstructs plausible 3D skeletal motion despite unseen topologies, demonstrating strong generalization.
+As shown in Figure~\ref{fig:result-wild}, our method successfully reconstructs plausible 3D skeletal motion for both mocap and retargeting (Jaguar pretend to fly), demonstrating strong generalization.